What Is A Nerve Root Block?

 Although a very short procedure which is noninvasive and nonsurgical, it is still recommended that patients take the remainder of the day off to rest for about 24 hours.
 They can return home immediately afterwards however as it is an out-patient procedure.

 At Progressive Pain and Rehabilitation, our health experts value your quality of life.
-We provide the best, and latest Regenerative Medicine services aimed to ensure you’re back to your best feeling.
+We provide the best, and latest Nerve Root Block services aimed to ensure you’re back to your best feeling.
 Contact us today to schedule your evaluation for any of our quality pain management services.